-Certainly I do not profess to have all the answers to treating allergies, but there are some basic guidelines that I follow in practice, that consistently lead to effective, positive results in pets that have allergies.
+Certainly we do not profess to have all the answers to treating allergies, but there are some basic guidelines that we follow, that consistently lead to effective, positive results in pets that have allergies.

 - To best supply the necessary probiotics and 76 elements, change your pet onto a natural, raw, balanced and unprocessed diet, using fresh meats and produce that has not been treated with chemical preservatives (avoid sulphur dioxide = preservative 220, 221, 222 etc).
 Choose a meat source that your pet is not likely to have had regular access to (eg kangaroo meat, or green tripe), avoid chicken and beef.
 Stick to a simple carbohydrate, for gluten intolerance. (eg Vets All Natural Complete Mix or our ready to serve RAW76 & Healthrolls)

 - Add the following daily supplements – a dose of probiotics (eg Protexin or Vets All Natural Skin and Coat Formula), an all?natural multivitamin and mineral supplement, an Omega 3 fatty acid supplement such as FlaxnSeed oil or Fish oil (fish oil is better for cats).
 Eg Vets All Natural Omega Blend Oil.

 - When using parasite control, try to use products that only affect the parasite you are targeting.
 Eg, use a product that only kills fleas if you have a flea problem, or a product that only kills heartworm larvae, and not one that also kills intestinal worms.
 For regular worming, consider having a faecal test done to see if worms are present at large numbers, rather than just treating every 3 months.
 Pets can tolerate low numbers of worms naturally.